kevinwidjaja21/ParallelFS-757-200/README.md

-# ParallelFS 757-200
+# Parallel Flight Simulations

-Welcome to the GitHub repository for the ParallelFS 757-200, a community made 757.
+### Boeing 757-200 Project

-## Join the ParallelFS Community
+## About
-You can follow this project and interact with the ParallelFS community by joining the [ParallelFS Discord Server.](https://discord.gg/QGEVx5RZYr)
+This project aims to create an open source aircraft for Microsoft Flight Simulator.
+We are working to develop the Boeing 757-200.

-## Installation
+We are currently working on this model of the aircraft:

-This aircraft is not yet available for download.
-If you are a developer, please refer to Contributing.md
+Model: Boeing 757-200 Passenger with Winglets

-## FAQs
+Engines: Rolls Royce RB211-535C

-What Version of the 757 is this?
+Cockpit: Standard (Classic)

-- This is the Boeing 757-200 Passenger.
-We hope to release more versions later on.
+## Downloads

-Where can I download it?
+This aircraft is not released, but you can download the development files from thie GitHub page.

-- The aircraft has not been released.
+## Contributing

-When will it be released?
+If you are interested in contributing to the project, please read [Contributing.md](.github/Contributing.md)

-- Our goal for release is late 2021, but this is a rough estimate and could change at any time.
+## FAQ

-How much will it cost?
+**Q: Can I install this aircraft?**

-- This is a freeware project.
+A: No, this aircraft is available for development ONLY, which means it will not work in your Community folder.

-How can I contribute to the project?
+**Q: When will this aircraft be released?**

-- Please refer to Contributing.md for more information.
+A: At the moment, this aircraft is still in development.
+We will not announce a release date until we are closer to a working aircraft!

-## License
+**Q: How can I help?**

-[GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/) is used for this project.
+A: Read [Contributing.md](.github/Contributing.md) and join our [Discord server](https://discord.gg/PzCWA2NgSE) to see how you can help out!